-Volunteer with us if you’d like to make a difference during your time at the University of Leeds.
-You will meet and work with other students and staff committed to making positive changes on campus and beyond.
-Most of all you will gain key sustainability knowledge and skills and have a great time doing so!
+Volunteering is a great way to build your skills, make a positive impact and have fun while doing it.
+By volunteering with the Sustainability Service you will meet and work with other students and staff committed to making positive changes on campus and beyond.
+You will also gain key sustainability knowledge and skills and have a great time doing so!

-There are all kinds of different projects and events throughout the year for you to get involved with.
+There are a whole range of projects and events throughout the whole year to get involved with.
+They are all designed to make the University of Leeds a more environmentally and socially responsible place to be.
+You could choose to join us on a monthly litter pick or take part in biodiversity monitoring.
+We also run cycle maintenance sessions as well as a variety of projects in the local community.
 We provide all the training and support needed to take part and get the most out of volunteering with us.

 - Experience of community engagement